hyperledger/besu-docs/docs/public-networks/tutorials/kubernetes.md

         - -xec
         - |
           TOKEN=$(curl -X PUT "http://169.254.169.254/latest/api/token" -H "X-aws-ec2-metadata-token-ttl-seconds: 21600")

-          # get the existing public ip to associate with
+          # Get the existing public IP to associate with.
           PUBLIC_IP_TO_ASSOCIATE=$(curl -H "X-aws-ec2-metadata-token: $TOKEN"  http://169.254.169.254/latest/meta-data/public-ipv4)

-          # store the public ip in a local file to be used by the container
+          # Store the public IP in a local file to be used by the container.
           echo -ne "$PUBLIC_IP_TO_ASSOCIATE" > /pip/ip

-          # create the jwt key
+          # Create the JWT key.
           openssl rand -hex 32 | tr -d "\n" > /jwt/jwtSecret.hex

-          # update permissions on the data volume (if needed)
+          # Update permissions on the data volume (if needed).
           chown -R 1000:1000 /data

       containers: